-It is not appropriate to make comparisons of unit costs relating to pipeline construction in Australia because of the fact that these pipelines have been constructed across widely different terrains, at different times, and allocated costs according to different base assumptions and accounting standards.
+Any comparison of unit costs relating to pipeline construction in Australia must be viewed with scepticism because of the fact that these pipelines have been constructed across widely different terrains, at different times, and allocated costs according to different base assumptions and accounting standards.

-Unit costs relating to ongoing capital expenditure are also not comparable because of the differences in size and scale between the Parmelia Pipeline and other (larger) pipelines for which data is available.
+Similarly, unit costs relating to ongoing capital expenditure are really not directly comparable because of the differences in size and scale between the Parmelia Pipeline and other (larger) pipelines for which data is available.